KitwareMedical/SlicerPipelines/README.md

 ## Features

 * **Simple**: Create and execute pipelines with a few clicks.
-* **Composable**: Pipelines are themselve modules available as "steps" to create new pipelines.
+* **Composable**: Pipelines are themselves modules available as "steps" to create new pipelines.
 * **Extensible**: Regular Slicer module modules, python functions, or executable can be registered as pipeline steps.

 ## Modules